 - Work with your vet to establish a healthy weight loss plan for your kitty.
 This might include feeding them a prescription food designed for weight loss

 If you have a flat-faced breed, take the time to clean their eyes and nose frequently to make breathing easier.
 There are products specifically designed for cleaning the faces of these brachycephalic breeds.
-Not only will regularly cleaning their eyes make them look cleaner, but this will help them breathe easier at night, reducing the amount of snoring.
+Not only will regularly cleaning their flat face and eyes make them look cleaner, but this will help them breathe easier at night, reducing the amount of snoring.

 If there is a foreign object obstructing your cat’s breathing airway passages, take them to the vet to have it removed.